ComicalCache/rOSt/.github/ISSUE_TEMPLATE/feature_request.md

 about: Suggest an idea for this project
 title: "[REQUEST]"
 labels: feature request
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated by [...]
+I'm frustrated by [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.